pranavgokhale95/twentyone-matchsticks/README.md

 If you lose, don't worry.
 It's a silly logical game.
 I know you will figure out the logic in seconds.
 That's the whole point-realising how silly the game is!

 Have fun!

+HOW TO PLAY
+Open a terminal
+$ gcc twentyone-matchsticks.c
+$ ./a.out